 Over the years, most of the Rule Maker Portfolio managers have called Microsoft (Nasdaq: MSFT) the ultimate Rule Maker.
 I've always disagreed.
 I think Berkshire Hathaway (NYSE: BRK.A) is probably the ultimate Rule Maker, and within our portfolio I'd probably give the honor to Coca-Cola (NYSE: KO).

 My reasoning for denying Microsoft the honor is simple: I question the sustainability of its core business.
 Long before it wound up in antitrust court, I pointed out that its perpetual upgrade strategy centers on persuading people to replace something they've already bought, and which (in theory) works for them.
-Why buy Windows 98, Windows 98 second edition, or Windows Millennium if your software works just fine on Windows 95?
+Why buy Windows XP, or Windows 98, or Windows Millennium if your software works just fine on Windows 95?
 Same for office suites.
 Are word processors or spreadsheets really any different than they were 10 years ago, or have they simply sprouted bucket seats, chrome hub caps, fuzzy dice, and fins?
 (Microsoft has recently been trying to change the nature of its business to become more sustainable, with mixed results, but that's a topic for another column.)

 Coca-Cola has never had this problem.
 You drink a Coke, it's gone.
 You're going to get thirsty again eventually.
 That right there is about half of Coke's business model.
 The rest is marketing, infrastructure, and efficient execution.
 It persuades customers to choose Coke when they inevitably get thirsty (building ongoing relationships with customers), and it ensures a ready supply of Coke around the world so that this choice is not just feasible, but as convenient as possible.